glomatico/gamdl/README.md

     * You can get your cookies by using one of the following extensions on your browser of choice at the Apple Music website with your account signed in:
         * Firefox: https://addons.mozilla.org/addon/export-cookies-txt
         * Chromium based browsers: https://chrome.google.com/webstore/detail/gdocmgbfkjnnpapoeobnolbbkoibbcif
-* A Widevine device file (.wvd)
-    * To get a .wvd file, you should first extract the Widevine L3 Keys from an Android device using KeyDive (Android Studio virtual device is recommended): https://github.com/hyugogirubato/KeyDive.
-    * Then, you can use `pywidevine` to create the .wvd file:
-        1. Install `pywidevine` using pip
-            ```bash
-            pip install pywidevine
-            ```
-        2. Create the .wvd file
-            ```bash
-            pywidevine create-device -t ANDROID -l 3 -k private_key.pem -c client_id.bin -o device.wvd
-            ```
 * FFmpeg on your system PATH
     * Older versions of FFmpeg may not work.
     * Up to date binaries can be obtained from the links below: